German Armor Balkenkreuz

 as per army manual 470/3a appendix 2, manual 613/1 appendix 2, etc. are discontinued.

-Cover leafs are issued as soon as possible.
+Cover leaves are issued as soon as possible.

-The size, shape, and location was specified in the two appendices of the order as follow.
-The drawings below are drawn to the same scale:
+The size, shape, and location were specified in two appendices to the order, as specified below.

 ---|---|---|---|---|